JetBrains-Research/overcoming/README.md

 Next, the **`user` route** is presented.
 On the front end of this page, participant fills in their email and choose their habitual IDE theme.
 On the back end quite a few processes took place:
 1. All data from the form goes to the `User` model, along with its timestamp.
 The model might be found in the [models.py](../blob/calculation/app/models.py) file.
 2. The timestamp is hashed and logged to the user model for further usage as a foreign key in another model.
-3. In the user model the group is assigned according to the preset «codenames» `name2group = {"control": 0, "change": 1, "all": 2}` for testing purposes, or according to the index of the newly-formed row.
+3. In the user model the group is assigned according the preset «codenames» `name2group = {"control": 0, "change": 1, "all": 2}` for testing purposes, or according to the index of the newly-formed row.
 4. We needed the theme to be changed from habitual to the opposite one in the second phase of the experiment.
 In order to do that we made a `Theme` class to transform the theme to boolean.

 ```python